binary-blazer/acx/README.md

 ## Example

 Below is an example of encrypting a message using the ACX encryption method.
-The original message is "ACX is a great encryption method!" and the encrypted output is shown in hexadecimal format.
+The original message is ``ACX is a great encryption method!`` and the encrypted output is shown in hexadecimal format.

 ```shell
 b'\x15\xb6\x99lr\xc8\x16\x90\x81r\x1dGi\xf8\x02\n\x98`"DF\x8d\xd8S\xca\x1aR\xdc,\xd4\xc6\x98\x1e'